ce-apac-project-idp/otp-gitops-services/instances/tekton/backstage/predeploy/README.md

 2) The git-cli task does NOT enforce host checking prior to performing the git related commands.
 Ie, git push or git add.
 It is best to include the known hosts as a configuration present in the ExternalSecret as specified [here](https://superuser.com/questions/523099/linux-copy-all-files-by-extension-to-single-dirrectory) (known_hosts field).
 The temporary workaround involves setting the GIT_SSH_COMMAND to a value such that strictHostKeyChecking is disabled.
 The command is provided below.

+'''
+export GIT_SSH_COMMAND="ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no"
+'''

+Alternatively include this prior to performing the git commmand (in the same line) if you wish not to export variables.

 ## Caveats

 For the love of god, do NOT: